sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/SyntaxFAQ.md

 you could generate the documentation of your SARL program with the standard javadoc tool applied on the generated Java files.

+Additionnally, you could use a specific Javadoc doclet in order to generate a documentation that follows the SARL syntax, intead of the Java syntax.

+You could find details on the page dedicated to the [Maven documentation plugin](../tools/APIDocumentation.md).

 ### How do I control the log-level of the Logging built-in capacity?